-“You have become estranged from Christ, you who attempt to be justified by law; you have fallen from grace”
+“You have become estranged from Christ, you who attempt to be justified by law; you have fallen from grace.”

 You have become estranged from Christ,

 Those who attempt to be justified by the law estrange themselves from Christ and fall from grace.
-The present tense of the word “justified” implies that the Galatians were contemplating justification by the law.
+The present tense of “justified” implies that the Galatians were contemplating justification by the law.
 They had not fully come to that place yet.

 you have fallen from grace

 Legalism is as far below grace as kindergarten is below graduate school.
 Christians can fall from the high principle of grace to the low valley of legalism.
-If they do, they operate on a principle which could never save a soul or sanctify a saint.
-In this situation, Christ has no effect on us and we have no effective relation to Christ.
+If they do, they operate on a principle that could never save a soul or sanctify a saint.
+In this situation, Christ has no effect on us, and we have no effective relation to Christ.
 We lose our hold on the grace principle for daily living.

 “And if by grace, then it is no longer of works; otherwise grace is no longer grace.
 But if it is of works, it is no longer grace; otherwise work is no longer work” (Romans 11:6).